 If you want to get a head start on decorating your home for fall, consider using decor pieces that do not speak to the Halloween holiday.

-For subtle fall decor, consider items that help to set a cozy mood such as autumnal-inspired candles, lush throws, and cushions in reds, oranges, and yellows, and subtler motifs such as pumpkins and leaves.
-Introduce rustic elements such as dried flower arrangements and wreaths to bring fall color schemes and natural brown tones into the home.
+For more subtle fall decor, similar to cozy room ideas, consider items that help to set a snug mood; such as autumnal-inspired candles, lush throws and cushions in reds, oranges, and yellows, and subtler motifs such as pumpkins and leaves.
+You can also introduce rustic elements such as decorating with dried flowers and wreaths made from fall foliage; bringing natural fall color schemes and the beauty of nature into your home.

 5. Decorate for fall in stages

-If you are unsure when to start decorating for fall, but can’t wait for cooler weather, consider making small changes in your home in stages.
+If you are unsure when to start decorating for fall or how to start decorating for fall, consider making small, simple changes in your home in stages.

-Start by removing summer decor items such as cushions, florals, centerpieces, and thinner throws to make space for fall pieces.
-Start adding to the space with thicker soft furnishings in more luxurious textures such as velvet and wool, or even switching out table scaping pieces like runners and napkins.
-Now is also a good time to consider generally preparing your house for the colder months by cleaning out your hearth ready for cool fall nights.
+Start by removing summer decor items such as cushions, florals, centerpieces, and thinner throws to make space for fall pieces such as thicker soft furnishings in more luxurious textures such as velvet and wool, or simple switches in table scaping pieces like runners and napkins.

-As the season progresses, buy pumpkins and other seasonal plants for fall color to adorn your home and front porch, before finally embracing fall fully with more direct decor pieces and Halloween decorations.
+As the season progresses, buy pumpkins and other seasonal plants for fall color to adorn your home and front porch, before finally embracing fall fully with obvious decor pieces and Halloween decorations.

 What is considered fall decor?